 History and examination

-See separate article dealing with upper limb neurological examination: Neurological Examination of the Upper Limbs.
+See the separate article dealing with upper limb neurological examination: Neurological Examination of the Upper Limbs.

 Lesions at the elbow